 Reservists serve in traditional part time service.
 They’ll work one weekend a month and perform at least 14 days of annual training per year.

 Learn more about Reservists programs.

-To join the Air Force Reserve, you must be between the ages of 17 and 42, a current U.S. citizen, and have obtained either a high school diploma or GED.
+To join the Air Force Reserve, you must be between the ages of 17 and have not reached your 42nd birthday, a current U.S. citizen, and have obtained either a high school diploma or GED.
 Applicants can’t have any serious law violations or drug use or serious health problems.

 Additionally, you must pass the Armed Services Aptitude Battery (ASVAB) and a physical.
 The ASVAB covers four critical areas: arithmetic reasoning, mathematics, word knowledge and paragraph comprehension.
 This is used to determine whether you’re a good fit for the Air Force Reserve and the best career field to place you in.

 Yes, while most of the Air Force Reserve careers are part time, we offer numerous full-time careers for those who are willing.
 These positions are available to you once you’ve been fully trained and established in your Reserve unit.